 Actually you didn’t climb any food chain.
-Since you were born, your local grocery store most likely provided food for you that was bred in captivity.
+Since we were born, your local grocery store most likely provided food for you that was bred in captivity.
 You didn’t invent tools and scavenge the remains from animals killed by lions with Homo Erectus two million years ago or make bows and arrows with Native Americans in the New World.
-Eating animals never required you demonstrate ingenuity, mental acuity, or strength — only a fork, knife, and a stove because unlike carnivorous animals, your teeth and digestive system aren’t designed to chew and eat raw animal flesh.
+Eating animals never required you demonstrate ingenuity, mental acuity, or strength–only a fork, knife, and a stove because unlike carnivorous animals, your teeth and digestive system aren’t designed to chew and eat raw animal flesh.

 My food choices extend well beyond vegetables and tofu and include countless options including delicious recipes with beans, nuts, fruits, and other foods that don’t require me to claim supremacy over defenseless co-inhabitants of our shared earth.
 Here are some photos of plant-based foods I eat.
 You may also consider plant-based meats if your palate craves them.
 There are many new and delicious brands on the market.